 It’s wonderful to see how this new facility at the QE will double the capacity for clinical trial delivery and hasten progress towards the eradication of blood cancer.”

 Cure Leukaemia Co-Founder Professor Charlie Craddock CBE said: “It has been an honour to welcome HRH to the Centre to show him the extraordinary progress that is being made in the fight against this disease.”

-“This Centre has, and continues to, play an increasingly important role in driving the delivery of practice changing clinical trials for blood cancer.
+“This Centre has and continues to, play an increasingly important role in driving the delivery of practice-changing clinical trials for blood cancer.

-These connect patients to treatments they would not otherwise have seen and bring closer the day when we will have effective treatments for all blood cancer patients.
+These connect patients to treatments they would not otherwise have seen and brought closer the day when we will have effective treatments for all blood cancer patients.
 At the same time, this has attracted inward investment from global pharmaceutical companies into the Birmingham Life Sciences Sector.”